Agent-0808/BA-Modding-Toolkit/README.md

 This feature is for extracting assets from existing Bundle files for modification or preview.

 ### JP/GB转换 (JP/GB Conversion)
-Conversion between JP server format (two files) and Global server format (one file).
+Conversion between JP server format (two separate Bundle files) and Global server format (one Bundle file) for a mod that modified the Spine assets.

 #### JP -> Global Conversion
 1. Select the Global server Bundle file (as the base file)